 So, the American Diabetes Association (ADA) and the American Heart Association (AHA) have partnered to both educate and motivate people with type 2 diabetes to minimize their risk for cardiovascular disease.

 The new, multi-year awareness and education initiative is called Know Diabetes by Heart.

 According to the AHA, adults with diabetes are two to four times more likely to die from cardiovascular disease than those without diabetes.

-In 2017, the Centers for Disease Control and Prevention (CDC) stated that more than 100 million people in the United States have diabetes or prediabetes.
+In 2017, the stated that more than 100 million people in the United States have diabetes or prediabetes.

 However, in a recent survey of people with type 2 diabetes aged 45 and older, conducted online by The Harris Poll on behalf of the AHA, only about half were aware of the risk.

 “The public health impact and growing threat of diabetes and cardiovascular disease are too significant for any one organization to tackle alone,” said Nancy Brown, chief executive officer of the American Heart Association in a press release.

 “Our collaboration with the American Diabetes Association and industry supporters is crucial for developing meaningful solutions and offering practical tools and information that can help those living with type 2 diabetes find inspiration and take action toward improving their health and decreasing their risk of heart disease,” Brown added.

 The connection between type 2 diabetes and heart disease begins with high glucose (blood sugar) levels.